adamsondavid/mentimeter-clone/README.md

 # mentimeter-clone

-A simple mentimeter clone, built with ts-rest, express and vue.
+A simple mentimeter clone, built with ts-rest, express, vue and cypress.
 Deployed to vercel.